carronj/LensIt/README.md

 This code is essentially always using the flat-sky approximation.
 For similar tools in curved-sky geometry see [plancklens](https://github.com/carronj/plancklens)

+Installation: in the repo directory,

+     pip install -e . [--user]

+This code uses [pyFFTW](https://github.com/pyFFTW/pyFFTW) by default for FFTs, based on FFTW.
+Sometimes it is simplest to work in a conda environment and install all this with

+    conda install -c conda-forge pyfftw

 **Main features are:**
  - Maximum a posterior estimation of CMB lensing deflection maps from temperature and/or polarization maps.
  (See https://arxiv.org/abs/1704.08230 by J.Carron and A. Lewis)